General Game Lands Regulations

 - It is unlawful to hunt with or have in possession any shotgun shell containing lead or toxic shot while hunting on any posted waterfowl impoundment on any game land, except shotgun shells containing lead buckshot may be used while deer hunting.

 - It is unlawful to operate internal combustion engine-powered vessels or vehicles on posted waterfowl impoundments.

 - If a waterfowl impoundment has a posted scouting-only zone, all activities except hunting and trapping are restricted to that zone from Nov.
 1 to March 15.

 - When open days for waterfowl include Christmas and New Year’s Day and those days fall on Sundays, the open waterfowl hunting day is the following Monday.

 - Driving a motorized vehicle licensed for highway use is allowed only on those roads constructed, maintained and open for vehicular travel and those trails posted for vehicular use.
 This does not apply to participants in scheduled bird dog field trials held on the Sandhills Game Land.

 - Operation of any motorized land vehicle, including ATVs, not licensed for highway use is prohibited, except as otherwise expressly allowed.
 This does not apply to those areas specifically designated in national forests for unlicensed vehicle use.

-- On those game lands or parts thereof specifically listed under the Disabled Access Program (General Game Lands Regulations), persons holding a Disabled Veteran or Totally Disabled License, a Disabled Sportsman Hunt Certification, or a Disabled Access Permit may operate vehicles, including ATVs on:
+- On those game lands or parts thereof specifically listed under the Disabled Access Program (page 83), persons holding a Disabled Veteran or Totally Disabled License, a Disabled Sportsman Hunt Certification, or a Disabled Access Permit may operate vehicles, including ATVs on: